Automation for service businesses

 Active

-Evening form fill gets acknowledged immediately
+Evening form fill acknowledged instantly

-Missed call moves into the right next-step lane
+Sent to the right next-step lane

 The handoff keeps moving even when the team is offline.